navish92/Restaurant_Inspections/README.md

 **Classification Modeling, Optimization Processing & Hyperparameter Tuning**

-The following models from the sci-kit learn library were used to generate predictions - **KNearest Neighbors, Logistic Regression,** and **Random Forest Classifier.**
-Based on initial results, features were dropped iteratively using Regularization, Feature Importances & Coefficients, while evaluating the F1 score, Precision & Recall.
+The following models from the sci-kit learn library were used to generate predictions - **KNearest Neighbors, Logistic Regression,** and **Random Forest Classifier.** Cross-validation was employed using **StratifiedKold splits** for training & validation.
+Based on initial results, features were dropped iteratively using Regularization, Feature Importances & Coefficients, while evaluating the **Accuracy, F1 score, Precision & Recall**.
 Additonally, since the dataset was imbalanced (with a far greater number of fail predictions), oversampling via **RandomOverSampler** was used to create a balanced dataset.
-Finally, GridSearchCV was deployed to find the most optimized parameters for the classification models, using an F1 scoring method.
+Finally, using a **pipeline** to oversample, scale & predict, **GridSearchCV** was deployed to find the most optimized parameters for the classification models, using an **F1 scoring method**.

 **Scoring**

 The **F1 score** was chosen as the evaluation metric to optimize.
 This is because it was vital to get as many predictions as possible correct, while minimizing the number of wrong predictions.
-Since, regardless of whether the restaurant Passes or Fails, it was important the prediction was done correctly in either instance.
+Since, regardless of whether the restaurant Passes or Fails, it was important the prediction was done correctly in either instance, while penalizing for wrong predictions.

 ### Results

+Logistic Regression was used as the final with no regularization penalty.
+The training data itself was oversampled (using RandomOverSampler), before being used to fit the model.
+The training & test variables were scaled using StandardScaler.

+Predictions on the test (holdout) dataset yielded an **F1 score of 0.77 for 'Fail' and 0.35 for 'Pass'** with an overall **accuracy of 0.66 and AUC score of 0.61**.
+While the True Negatives (Fail results) were captured fairly well, the model did poorly in capturing 'Pass' targets, for maximizing True Positives and minimizing False Positives/Negatives.

+**AUC Curve Plot**

+**Confusion matrix**

+**Feature Importances

+The top 5 features that contributed to the model's predictive power were the 'Most recent previous inspection result', 'Failed Inspection Count', 'Passed Inspection Count', 'Yelp Rating' & 'Historic # Routine Inspections.'
+Their respective contributions can be viewed in the graph below.
+The important features are not surprising, but is definitely  a missing piece of info, since a recent pass is heavily influencing the target variable's result and a restaurant could have just happenned to have passed the most recent prior inspection.
+Therefore

+**Next Steps**

+Looking at the graph below, a huge number of the prediction probabilities are centered around the 0.5 value.
+Additional features such as # of severe violations historically may help more weight to the model.

+Additionally, a model should be developed that can work on predictions for restaurants with little to no historical inspection results.
+Lastly, textual reviews from Yelp should be parsed and used for positive/negative mentions of hygience & cleanliness for the restaurants.